Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Valley National Financial Advisors doesn’t have any disclosures listed on its Form ADV.

-Though Valley National is a fiduciary, its advisors, some of whom are also broker-dealer representatives, may recommend securities or insurance products and earn commissions for doing so.
+Though Valley National is a fiduciary, some of its advisors are also broker-dealer representatives who may recommend securities or insurance products and earn commissions for doing so.
 This can pose a potential conflict of interest.
 Despite this, the firm is legally bound to act in clients' best interests due to its fiduciary duty.

 Opening an Account With Valley National Financial Advisors